rinekri/udacity-project1/README.md

 ## How set API key
 1. Create file **gradle.properties** in the _poject/app_ directory.
-2. Add to the API KEY like this:
+2. Add API KEY like this:
 `THE_MOVIE_DB_API_KEY = 111111`

 where **111111** corresponding api key.